 New Mexico’s insurance laws mean you will need to get the name of the other driver’s insurance company and his or her policy number at the scene of the accident.
 If the other driver has insurance, you will call his or her provider and report the accident.
 During your conversations with the other driver’s insurance company, do not admit fault.
 Do not offer more information than the claims adjuster requests.
 The insurance company will try to give you as little as possible for your vehicle damages.
-Use an an accident attorney if you need assistance negotiating a fair settlement.
+Use an Albuquerque car accident attorney if you need assistance negotiating a fair settlement.
 If you caused the accident, file a claim with your insurer.

 What if the Other Driver Is Uninsured?